 While he has been shaky in the field, Anderson is one of the best hitting middle infielders in the sport.
 Anderson is a contact hitter.
 The shortstop puts the ball in play often, has blazing speed, and is hitting .317.

 Abreu is franchise royalty and putting together another highly productive season — one that falls under the radar.
 Totaling 20 home runs and 65 RBIs, he continues to be one of the best power hitters and first basemen in the sport.

 After a disastrous rookie season, highlighted by leading MLB in strikeouts (217), Moncada has shown off his potential in 2019.
-Hitting .308 while totaling 16 home runs and 48 RBIs, the second baseman has been making better contact and been Chicago’s most well-rounded source of offense.
+Hitting .308 while totaling 16 home runs and 48 RBIs, the now-third baseman has been making better contact and been Chicago’s most well-rounded source of offense.

 Giolito has been Chicago’s ace.
 He has been getting hitters to bite on his curveball, owns a 3.15 ERA, totaled 120 strikeouts, and is going to the MLB All-Star Game next week; he has taken a 180 from a nightmare 2018 season, low-lighted by a 6.13 ERA.